Skip to content

 Give Away Your Legos

 At its heart, this is just a metaphor for delegation.
 If you want to grow as fast as your company, you have to stop doing the job you just got good at.
-You need to hand it off to someone else and find a new, messy problem to solve.
+Hand it off to someone else and find a new, messy problem to solve.

-Think of it like owning a specific part of the codebase.
-You built the authentication system and you’re the only one who truly understands it.
-But now the company needs a billing system.
-You have to hand off the auth system to a new hire - even if they might make mistakes at first - so you can go build the billing system.
-If you refuse to let go of the code you wrote because you don’t trust others to touch it, you become the bottleneck.
-In engineering, this means constantly documenting and delegating your previous technical responsibilities so you can tackle higher-level architectural or organizational challenges.
+Think of it like owning part of the codebase.
+You built the authentication system.
+You’re the only one who really understands it.
+Now the company needs billing and you have to hand off auth to a new hire - even if they’ll make mistakes at first - so you can go build billing.

-Personally, I find delegating everything immediately is hard.
-You need to build trust and support with your reports first.
-You cannot simply assign someone you’ve never worked with to take over a core system you built - that’s mentally challenging.
-I would stress a lot and it could end with me helicoptering that person, causing us both to fail.
-I’ve found that delegating small tasks first helps me build an understanding of their capabilities and patterns of operation.
-Once that trust is established, it’s easier to hand over the big Legos.
+Delegating everything immediately is hard.
+You have to build trust with your reports first.
+You can’t simply hand a core system to someone you’ve never worked with - that’s mentally challenging.
+I’d stress out about it and end up helicoptering, causing us both to fail.
+What works for me: delegate small things first.
+Get a read on their capabilities and their operating patterns.
+Once the trust is there, hand over the big Legos.

 Bob the Monster

 Change creates fear, ego and territorialism.
-Molly suggests externalizing these feelings into a monster named “Bob”.
+Molly suggests externalizing those feelings into a monster named Bob.
 Bob’s job is to make you the worst version of yourself.

-Her rule of thumb is practical: “Anything that lasts longer than two weeks is actually something you should pay attention to.”
-If the feeling fades in a few days, it was just Bob acting up.
+If the feeling fades in a few days, it was Bob acting up.

-Bob is that voice telling you to send a rage Slack message at 9:00 PM because you got layered or someone changed your roadmap.
+Bob is the voice telling you to send a rage Slack message at 9:00 PM because you got layered or someone changed your roadmap.
 Don’t send the message.
 Let the wave roll through.
-If you are still angry about the same issue two weeks later, then it’s a real problem you need to address.
+If you’re still angry about the same issue two weeks later, it’s a real problem.

 J-Curve vs Stairs

-Most people view careers as stairs: predictable, linear promotions.
-That’s boring.
-The “J-Curve” is scarier.
-You jump off a cliff (take a new, hard role), you fall for a while (feel incompetent or have imposter syndrome) and then you climb out higher than the stairs would have ever taken you.
+Most people view careers as stairs - predictable, linear promotions.
+Boring.
+The J-Curve is scarier.
+You jump off a cliff (take a new, hard role), you fall for a while (feel incompetent, imposter syndrome) and then you climb out higher than the stairs would have ever taken you.

-In my career, I approached this differently about three times.
-I didn’t just jump roles within the same company - I grew into higher roles across multiple companies and then deliberately jumped “down” to an IC role in a new company.
-I would relearn how to operate, grow and lead from that perspective.
-It felt extreme and I made plenty of failures, but it gave me multiple perspectives and expanded my network.
+I approached this differently about three times in my career.
+I didn’t just jump roles within the same company - I grew into higher roles across multiple companies and then deliberately jumped down to an IC role at a new one.
+I relearned how to operate, grow and lead from that perspective.
+It felt extreme.
+I made plenty of failures.
+It also gave me multiple perspectives and expanded my network.

-You can also apply this using the Toyota principle Genchi Genbutsu (“go and see”).
-Even if you aren’t changing jobs, go down and see how people under you operate day-to-day.
+You can apply this without changing jobs.
+The Toyota principle genchi genbutsu - “go and see” - works here.
+Go down and see how people under you operate day to day.
 Do the job with them.
-Delegate a day of your management work to others and focus on what your ICs do today.
-It might show you why you are “comfortable” in your current role and where the hidden problems lie.
+Delegate a day of your management work and focus on what your ICs actually do.
+It often shows you why you’re comfortable in your current role and where the hidden problems sit.

 The Waterline Model

-”Snorkel before you Scuba”.
-When a team is struggling, our instinct is to blame the people - deep underwater.
-Usually, the problem is structural - right at the surface.
+When a team is struggling, the instinct is to blame the people - deep underwater.
+Usually the problem is structural, right at the surface.

-Molly says that “80% of problems on teams actually happen because of structural issues… Your only goal as a manager… is clear roles and clear expectations.”
+80% of problems on teams actually happen because of structural issues… Your only goal as a manager… is clear roles and clear expectations.

-Before you try to fix interpersonal relationships or individual psychology, check the basics:
+Before fixing interpersonal relationships or individual psychology, check the basics:

 1. Structure: Do they know their goals?
 Do they know their roles?